-The Arizona Department of Transportation ("ADOT") owns 16 rest stops on highways under its control in the State of Arizona.
+The Arizona Department of Transportation (ADOT) has 16 highway rest stops under its control in Arizona.

-- Canoa Ranch, on I-8, about 35 miles south of Tucson, near Green Valley
+- Canoa Ranch, on I-19, about 35 miles south of Tucson, near Green Valley

-- Texas Canyon, on I-10, about 70 miles east of Tucson
+- Texas Canyon, on I-10, about 70 miles east of Tuscon

 - Sacaton, on I-10, about 30 miles east of Phoenix, near Casa Grande

 - Salt River Canyon, on US 60, on the San Carlos Apache and White Mountain Apache Reservation